-The dental team includes 3 dentists, 1 dental hygienist, 2 qualified dental nurses, 2 trainee dental nurses and 1 practice manager.
+The dental team includes 3 dentists, 1 dental therapist, 4 qualified dental nurses (all of whom share reception duties) and 1 trainee dental nurse.
 The practice has 3 treatment rooms.

-During the inspection we spoke with 2 dentists, 2 qualified dental nurses and the practice manager.
+During the inspection we spoke with 2 dentists and 2 qualified dental nurses.
 We looked at practice policies, procedures and other records to assess how the service is managed.